cloudify-labs/nfv_vcpe/README.md

 #Configure Openvpn

-Download base on the client.ovpn configuration, and place replace [lab ip] with ip of the lab found at outputs Please not that port 1111 shoulb be open in te firewall
+Download base on the client.ovpn configuration, and place replace [lab ip] with ip of the lab found at outputs Please note that port 1111 shoulb be open in the firewall

 Before connecting to the vpn search "what is my ip", show the IP address